ettoreciarcia/golang-app/README.md

-# Golang app
+# Golang-app

-A sample app written in go to test Kubernetes Resource
+A sample app to test Kubernetes Resource